London in World War II: The Blitz

 On the first day of Britain declaring war, the air-raid sirens in London went off three times, each a false alarm.
 Bombing of London began in earnest on 7 September 1940, regarded as the start of the bombing campaign known as the Blitz and dubbed "Black Saturday".
 On that night, 13 members of the Air Raid Precautions (ARP) and fire services were killed in a hit on Abbey Road Depot in West Ham, and the Surrey Commercial Docks in Rotherhithe were set alight in the Surrey Docks Fire.
 As over 1,000 firefighting crews arrived all through the night to fight the fire, telegraph poles and wooden roadblocks spontaneously burst into flame from the heat, and half a mile of shoreline was burned down, including 350,000 tons of timber stored in dock warehouses.
 London was bombed for 57 consecutive nights from 7 September to 2 November.

 The authorities were concerned that Germany would use poison gas bombs, although this never materialised.
 Pillar boxes were painted with yellow squares which would change colour in the presence of gas.
 Londoners were issued with gas masks and exhorted to carry them at all times, although it was never made mandatory.
 Carrying a gas mask quickly became unfashionable- in September 1939, 71% of men and 76% of women on Westminster Bridge were carrying their masks.
 By November, it was just 24% and 39%.

 On 29/30 December 1940, the bombing was so heavy that the night was nicknamed the "Second Great Fire of London".
 Many firewatchers were off-duty over the Christmas period, and so the fires from incendiary bombs were able to spread quickly across rooftops.
 The City of London was particularly badly hit, including the area around St. Paul's Cathedral, which Prime Minister Winston Churchill had declared should be protected at all costs.
 A photograph called St. Paul's Survives was taken of the dome of the cathedral wreathed in smoke, which was dubbed "the war's greatest picture" and used both by British and German propaganda efforts to illustrate both the building standing tall and undamaged despite heavy attacks, and the building appearing weak and small and surrounded by German firepower.
 Overall, 12 firemen and 162 civilians died during the night.
 Buildings destroyed or damaged on this night include Trinity House and the churches of All-Hallows-By-The-Tower, Christchurch Greyfriars, and St. Lawrence Jewry.

 The last major raid took place on 10/11 May 1941.
 It killed 1,436 civilians, more than any other raid on Britain during the war, and hitting buildings from Hammersmith in the west to Romford in the east, including the House of Commons, Westminster Abbey, the Royal Mint and the Tower of London.
-This date is considered the end of the Blitz proper, although raids do continue more sporadically after this, including one on 27/28 July 1941.
+This date is considered the end of the Blitz proper, although raids continued more sporadically after this, including one on 27/28 July 1941.
 Throughout the Blitz, 20,000 tons of bombs were dropped on London, killing 20,000 and injuring another 25,000.